phillipmacon/Xenon-os/README.md

 	</a>
 </p>

-Xenon aims to be a lightweight, secure, cross-architecture, monolithic kernel written in C++
+Xenon aims to be a lightweight, secure, monolithic kernel written in C++

 ## Features
 | Architecture |  Status   |
 |--------------|-----------|
 | x86_64       | Supported |
 | aarch64      | Planned   |

-**Support for other architectures may be added in the future**

 <br>